You Should See Me in a Crown: Usage in media

 "You Should See Me in a Crown" was used in a promotional ad for the boxing match between Deontay Wilder and Tyson Fury.
 It also features on FIFA 19 and FIFA 23.
-It was later featured in the fifth episode of the American series Euphoria as well as in the third season of Queen of the South.
+It was later featured in '03 Bonnie and Clyde, the fifth episode of the American series Euphoria as well as in the third season of Queen of the South.
 It also appears in the sixth episode of season one of the Amazon Prime series Hanna.
 It was featured in the seventh episode of the second season of the Marvel/Hulu series Runaways.
 It was also one of the official theme songs for NXT TakeOver: New York.
 It was also played at the end of the first episode of Emergence as well as at the end of the ninth episode of Netflix's Locke & Key.
 The song was also used in contortionist Marina Mazepa's quarterfinal performance on America's Got Talent in 2019.
 In This Moment singer Maria Brink performed a cover of the song.
 In 2022 it was featured in the second episode of the second season of Only Murders in the Building.
 It was also used in the Netflix movie The School for Good and Evil and is part of the soundtrack of Just Dance 2024 Edition.
-In 2024, it was used in the credits for episode 5 of the Marvel Television series Agatha All Along and in the ending and credits of episode 2 of the Sky Atlantic series Sweetpea.
+In 2024, it was used in the credits for episode 5 of Agatha All Along, in the ending and credits of episode 2 of the first season of Sweetpea, and featured in Episode 4 of the first season of A Good Girl's Guide to Murder.